tarantool/ansible-cartridge/doc/rolling_update.md

 this data center.

-Just specify this group in `hosts` parameters of the play or use `--limit` option on playbook running.
+Just specify this group in `hosts` parameters of the play or use `--limit` option when running the playbook.

 Leaders are chosen by these rules:

 * each play host that doesn't belong to replicaset is ignored;
 * all instances that has status other than `alive` are ignored;
-* if play hosts contain two instances from one replicaset, then one with higher failover priority is chosen;
+* if play hosts contain two or more instances from one replicaset, then one with higher failover priority is chosen;
-* if all instances on one replicaset present in play hosts aren't alive, promotion is performed for the rest instances, but task fails with critical warnings;
+* if all play hosts that belongs to the same replicaset are not alive, promotion is performed for the remaining instances, but task fails with critical error.

 This playbook says: **Promote leaders to instances from "DC1" group**: